 I also found it useful to use my knitting needle to smooth out the petals between flowers as I went.
 Sometimes when you pull the thread the petal gets stuck on the wrong side, so I would use the knitting needle to poke the fold up on the right side.

 If you’re doing this on a garment, I suggest you not cut the pattern out until AFTER you’ve smocked – as you can see from my grid, this shrunk an XL shirt down to fit a size 6 girl.
-You lose about 1/2″ of both length and width for every one of these flowers you make, so allow a lot more width and length than normal when buying your fabric and planning your design.
+You lose about 1/2″ of both length and width for every one of these flowers you make, so purchase a lot more width and length than normal when buying your fabric and planning your design.
+That way the finished item can still fit.